thewca/wca-regulations/wca-regulations.md

 - 10e) A puzzle is solved when all colored parts are reassembled and all parts are aligned within the limits specified below:
     - 10e1) For every two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned by more than the limit described in [Regulation 10f](regulations:regulation:10f), the puzzle is considered to require one additional move to solve (see "Outer Block Turn Metric" in [Article 12](regulations:article:12)).
     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle is considered solved without penalty.
-    - 10e3) If one move is required, the puzzle is be considered solved with a time penalty (+2 seconds).
+    - 10e3) If one move is required, the puzzle is considered solved with a time penalty (+2 seconds).
     - 10e4) If more than one move is required, the puzzle is considered unsolved (DNF).
 - 10f) Limits of acceptable misalignment for puzzles:
     - 10f1) NxNxN Cubes: at most 45 degrees.